Tomato Sauce with Beans

 - 1 peeled carrot.

 Bring to a boil.
-When boiling, reduce heat, cover, and simmer for 1 hour.
-Taste for seasoning after 30 minutes.
+When boiling, reduce heat, cover, and simmer for around 45 minutes.
+Taste for seasoning halfway through.

 - Try making this dish with 1 lb. dried beans.
 See BEANS for cooking instructions.

 - Remember, cannellini are just white kidney beans with a much cooler name.
-You can also use chickpeas instead.
+You can also use chickpeas.

-Instead of ham, you can use chopped lean bacon.
-In this case, only use a drop of oil (1 tbsp.) and fry ½ lb. bacon before adding the garlic and onion.
-If your bacon isn’t lean, remove some of the fat and use more slices.
+Instead of ham, try chopped bacon.
+In this case, only use a drop of oil (1 tbsp.) and fry 1 lb. bacon before adding the onion and garlic.
+If your bacon isn’t lean, remove some of the fat.